DangerousPrototypes/BusPirate-docs-hugo/content/docs/command-reference.md

 Press the Bus Pirate button to exit.

 {{% alert context="warning" %}}
 The UART bridge is between the Bus Pirate UART pins and the USB serial port used by the Bus Pirate terminal.
-To use the UART brige with a script or software, *exit your terminal program* first and then use the same port with your application.
+To use the UART brige with a script or software, *exit your terminal program* first and then use the same port with your application. **The bridge is NOT active on the secondary USB serial port used by *binmode*.**
 {{% /alert %}}

 {{% alert context="info" %}}